-- 1.1.1 Swale & Thames Survey Company (SWAT) was commissioned by the landowners (the 'Client'), to carry out a Heritage Statement relating to a proposed development area at land to the rear of 62A Abbey Street, Faversham, Kent centred on National Grid Reference (NGR) 602004 161816 (MAP 1-4). - 1.1.2 In acknowledgement of the Site being located close to a Scheduled Monument (NHLE reference 1011804) and close to a number of designated assets this document has been prepared to support the planning application (Application No. 22/504334/FULL) to Swale Borough Council to assess the impact of the proposed development.
+- 1.1.1 Swale & Thames Survey Company (SWAT) was commissioned by the landowners (the 'Client'), to carry out a Heritage Statement relating to a proposed development area at land to the rear of 62A Abbey Street, Faversham, Kent centred on National Grid Reference (NGR) 602004 161816 (MAP 1-4). - 1.1.2 In acknowledgement of the Site being located within the boundary of the Scheduled Monument (NHLE reference 1011804) and close to a number of listed buildings this document has been prepared to support the planning application (Application No. 22/504334/FULL) to Swale Borough Council to assess the impact of the proposed development.
 This document comprises the baseline for this Heritage Statement.